twesleyb/presentations/reveal.js-example/README.md

 This way each graph can be a stand-alone page that is easy to work with and easy to point to within a reveal.js presentation.
 To render the static webpage we need reveald3!

+Its pretty easy now to incorporate any of the cytoscape examples.

+Not sure how to save graph data as flat json and not cytoscape json (*.cyjs).

+Documentation points to `cy.json()`